 Most daycares will want you to label your baby’s bottles with his or her name – obviously, you don’t want your milk to go to another baby (or vice versa)!

-You can do this with a label like Mabel’s Labels (I used them and they are really cute!), or you can just put a piece of tape with your baby’s name on it.
+You can do this with a label like Mabel’s Labels (I used them and they are really cute!), or you can just put a piece of masking or painter’s tape with your baby’s name on the bottle.

-To do this, you can use painter’s tape, or a dry erase marker.
+To do this, you can use tape (as described above), or a dry erase marker.

 Once you have your bottles prepped and labeled, you’ll want to put them in some kind of bag to transport them.